chehx/MKCNet/README.md

 ### Evaluation
 We ensemble the tensorboard analysis during training, and you can find the results from tensorboard or the log file in `YOUR_OUTPUT_DIR/`.
+For DRAC, please evaluate your model on [their official website](https://drac22.grand-challenge.org/Evaluation/).

 ## Citation